DaveMcEwan/dmpvl/prs/paper/ChecklistForEngineeringChanges/ChecklistForEngineeringChanges.md

   discussions in step 1, interested colleagues, and often yourself in a few months time.

-Material from steps further from step 5 is less formal, i.e. meeting minutes (step 1) and pull request descriptions (step 9).
+Materials from steps further from step 5 is less formal, i.e. meeting minutes (step 1) and pull request descriptions (step 9).
 Material from the middle steps are increasingly formal, with source code being completely formal.